 hg: what drew you to outfitting outdoor activities?

-ed: Brian and I both were really passionate about the outdoors, we liked hunting and fishing and that was the early focus—our business started to evolve as hunting became less of an important activity for people and moved more in to general outdoor activities like hiking.
+ed: Brian and I both were really passionate about the outdoors, we liked hunting and fishing and that was the early focus—our business started to evolve as hunting became less of important activity for people and moved more into general outdoor activities like hiking.
 Our original name was, Country Classics, as we were based more on the Orvis or LL Bean model—it was more country gentleman type stuff.
 Then we got tired of receiving calls from people asking, “if my curtains are ready?” because there was this store called Country Curtains.
 It caused a little confusion [laughs] so we decided we needed to change our name and Trail Creek Outfitters told more of the story about who we are.

 hg: heading into your 33rd year (and still going strong) is an amazing feat for an independent business, what’s the secret to your continued success?

 ed: I say two words: customer service; but everybody says that, right?
 So what is that?
 It’s really caring about your customers; really caring that they get the right product and that they are taken care of.
 Additionally, it’s involvement with the community.
-You can buy anything from your phone.
+You can buy anything on your phone.
 We are very active in the community + everything we do benefits a different community partner, and our Trail Run Series benefits a different non-profit for each race.
 We also have a Film Festival we just wrapped up that was wildly successful, benefiting the Land Conservancy for Southern Chester County and Stroud Water Research.
 So I think that’s the key—to have...

 "...great products, great service, friendly employees + to give back to the community.
 If there is a secret, that is it!

-Sounds pretty simple, but a lot of stores don’t execute on that level.
+It sounds pretty simple, but a lot of stores don’t execute on that level.

 hg: do you have many customers that have been coming back for all 33-years?